masamonoke/simple-messenger/README.md

 }'
 ```
 ### Authenication
-Receives user credentials and returns access and refresh tokens
+Receives user credentials and returns access and refresh tokens.
+Note that if you authenticate after for e.g. register then all previous tokens will be revoked and no longer valid
 ```
 POST: localhost:3003/api/v1/auth/authenticate
 ```